mkusaka/habu/fetch.md

 | 4+ | 60 minutes |

 Retry is triggered by:
-- 30-second polling (`startBackgroundSync`)
-- Browser online event
-- Page visibility change
+- **Background Sync API** (automatic when browser comes online)
-- Manual "Sync Now" button
+- Manual "Sync Now" button on Queue page